What is a performance management system?

 Monthly and quarterly reviews

-Small businesses undergoing rapid growth are especially disadvantaged if they are still stuck with annual performance reviews.
-When reviewing performance on an annual basis, many factors surrounding behaviours and results can be overlooked.
+Small businesses undergoing rapid growth are especially disadvantaged if they are still stuck using annual reviews as part of their performance management cycle.
+When reviewing employee performance using annual reviews, many factors surrounding behaviours and results can be overlooked.

 By switching to quarterly or even monthly reviews, HR leaders and managers can keep track of the core dynamics affecting an employee’s performance.
 Performance management software allows users to automate reviews with customizable templates for ease of use.
 By structuring the review process, small businesses can help ensure they are regular and consistent.

 360-degree and peer-to-peer feedback provide insight into an employee’s performance by asking fellow team members and direct reports about their work habits.
 These feedback requests can be easily set up as regularly recurring surveys through customized templates to ensure delivery on a regular basis.